 tProsdocimi*=t1-NY-1NE (5)

-The idea behind this estimate is to start the historical period TS years before the first known flood, where TS is the return period of the threshold, estimated here as (NY – 1) / NE.
+The idea behind this estimate is to start the historical period TS years before the first known flood, where TS is the return period of the perception threshold, estimated here as (NY – 1) / NE.

-In some cases, the flood inventory starts before the date t1 of the first known flood (for instance, at the creation of the service in charge of surveying floods, or at the date of bridge construction where historical data is available).
+In some cases, the historical period (including flood and no-flood information) starts before the date t1 of the first known flood (for instance, at the creation of the service in charge of surveying floods, or at the date of bridge construction where historical data is available).
 Let denote this date tstart, and consider the difference (t1 - tstart) between these two dates.
 A second possible estimate, based on the Poisson process paradox (Feller, 1971), takes advantage that the expected duration between the last T-year event and current time is equal to the expected duration between current time and the next T-year event.
 Without any knowledge of the return period TS of the threshold, but using the difference (t1 - tstart), we have: